jbogdani/BraDyCMS/docs/faq.md

 #### How can I create a new image gallery?

     Main menu > Media > Galleries
 Will list all available image galleries.
 To add a new Gallery just click on the PLUS button, `Add new gallery`.
-You will be promped fot the gallery name.
-Be carefull: no spaces, special characters of commas (,), dashes (-), apices (') or double apices (") are allowed.
+You will be prompted for the gallery name.
+Be careful: no spaces, special characters of commas (,), dashes (-), apices (') or double apices (") are allowed.
 If entered these characters will be automatically replaced with underscores (_).
 Gallery names must be lower case.

 ---